amanat-mahmud/Food-Delivery-Analysis/README.md

 7. Actionable Insights Generation.

 ## 💻 Installation and Usage
-- Download and run ipynb file using jupite notebok.
+- Download and run ipynb file using jupiter notebok.
 - Or, Upload the ipynb file on Kaggle or google drive then run it.